simensee/os/README.md

 1. What do you do to test this case?

    You run the same procedure as the **The first test case**.
 You schedule an alarm at 2022-03-22 10:00:00, then checks which alarm to cancel by entering "l".
 Then cancels the alarm by the number the alarm has, for instance 1 or 2.
-Then presses "x" to exit the program.
+The user enters "l" to list all alarms, and then presses "x" to exit the program.s

 2. What does the test do?